arcanorca/Konway/README.md

 ### 0.1.1

-- Polishing update for Konway
+- Transition fade is no longer `1` tick, now it is adjustable `1` to `8` ticks.
-- Hybrid Local Time clock mode with tiered clock sizes
+- Clock rendering and spacing polish, added new clock sizes.
-- Transition fade is no longer `1` tick, now it is adjustable 1 to 8 ticks.
+- Settings UI cleanup: consistent reset controls and improved General tab clarity

 ## // License
 GPL-3.0-or-later